AzeemMichael/song/README.md

 # song
-Sing a song using php7's pthreads extension
+Sing a song using Multi-Threading in PHP7 w/ pThreads

 Sample output: